zJaaal/react-scroll-utilities/README.md

 ### Anchor property

 It accepts 3 possible values as strings: "top", "middle" and "bottom".
 This refers to the edge of where the hook should make the calculations.
+The default value is "middle"

 For example: